 Duration: 2-3 hours

-Trailhead: 15 minute walk away from town centre on Belfast street
+Trailhead: 15 minutes walk away from the town centre on Belfast street

 2. Ben Lomond (saddle and summit)

 The views from up there are some of the most photo-worthy in Queenstown.
 I am not a fast walker by any means and I managed to do it in 7 hours from my house on Fernhill, one of Queenstown’s neighbourhoods (including one hour at the top).

 From the top of the mountain, you get spectacular 360 degrees of the Wakatipu Basin, Lake Wakatipu, The Remarkables mountain range, Cecil Peak and Walters Peak.

 If you are adventurous and happen to be visiting Queenstown in the winter, hike up to the top for sunrise!
 Make sure you are wearing crampons though!
 You don’t want to make it to the front page of New Zealand’s herald for the wrong reasons!